Keerthipriya27/BinarySearch/README.md

 # BinarySearch
-The three variations in the Binarysearch
+The three variations in the Binarysearch,WHICH INCLUDES:
+1.